On the Validity of the Weak Value Approximation: A Derivation Gingerly Done

 \subsection{Preamble: With General Probe}

-By prescription of the existing literature \cite{PhysRevA.41.11,Aharonov_1991}, one might think my goal would be to justify that there exists a condition (on $\epsilon$ in particular) such that the final state of the composite system (after the weak interaction and postselection) is approximately
+By prescription of the existing literature \cite{PhysRevA.41.11}, one might think my goal would be to justify that there exists a condition (on $\epsilon$ in particular) such that the final state of the composite system (after the weak interaction and postselection) is approximately

-However, I can't do that with a straight face, as we can easily see that this isn't normalized.
-What is noteworthy here, is that the lack of normalization is present in both an overt way, incarnate in the factor $\braket{\phi|\psi}$, and a subtle way, incarnate in the operator $e^{i\frac{\epsilon}{\hbar}A_{w}(\phi|\psi)\hat{D}}$.
+which is presented without normalization for simplicity.
+However, this missing normalization is rather discomfiting, and also noteworthy, as the lack of normalization is present in both an overt way, incarnate in the factor $\braket{\phi|\psi}$, and a subtle way, incarnate in the operator $e^{i\frac{\epsilon}{\hbar}A_{w}(\phi|\psi)\hat{D}}$.
 The overt way can be handled later with ease, so it is the subtle way I shall focus on now.

 At first glance, the operator $e^{i\frac{\epsilon}{\hbar}A_{w}(\phi|\psi)\hat{D}}$ doesn't appear as though it should cause a normalization problem---is it not unitary after all?
 In fact, it is not, as $A_{w}(\phi|\psi)$ may in general be a complex number.
 The operator can be expressed in the form